-Refer to Note 6, Debt and Financing Lease Obligations, and Note 13, Variable Interest Entities, for additional information.
+Refer to Note 7, Debt and Financing Lease Obligations, and Note 14, Variable Interest Entities, for additional information.

 Use of Estimates.
 The preparation of financial statements in accordance with GAAP requires management to make informed judgments and estimates that affect the reported amounts of assets, liabilities, revenues and expenses, and the disclosure of contingent assets and liabilities.
 Changes in facts and circumstances or additional information may result in revised estimates, and actual results may differ, even significantly, from these estimates.
-Management evaluates its estimates and related assumptions regularly, including those related to the allowance for doubtful accounts and allowances for no-interest option credit programs, which are particularly sensitive given the size of our customer portfolio balance.
+Management evaluates its estimates and related assumptions regularly, including those related to the allowance for credit losses and allowances for no-interest option credit programs, which are particularly sensitive given the size of our customer portfolio balance.

 Cash and Cash Equivalents.
-As of January 31, 2023 and 2022, cash and cash equivalents included cash and credit card deposits in transit.
-Credit card deposits in transit included in cash and cash equivalents were \$5.2 million and \$5.2 million as of January 31, 2023 and 2022, respectively.
+As of January 31, 2024 and 2023, cash and cash equivalents included cash and credit card deposits in transit included in cash and cash equivalents were \$2.5 million and \$5.2 million as of January 31, 2024 and 2023, respectively.

 Restricted Cash.
-The restricted cash balance as of January 31, 2023 and 2022 includes \$33.6 million and \$25.7 million, respectively, of cash we collected as servicer on the securitized receivables that was subsequently remitted to the VIEs and \$5.2 million and \$4.2 million, respectively, of cash held by the VIEs as additional collateral for the asset-backed notes.
+The restricted cash balance as of January 31, 2024 and 2023 includes \$41.2 million and \$33.6 million, respectively, of cash we collected as servicer on the securitized receivables that was subsequently remitted to the VIEs and \$8.8 million and \$5.2 million, respectively, of cash held by the VIEs as additional collateral for the asset-backed notes.

 Customer Accounts Receivable.
-Customer accounts receivable reported in the Consolidated Balance Sheet includes total receivables managed, including both those transferred to the VIEs and those not transferred to the VIEs.
+Customer accounts receivable reported in the Consolidated Balance Sheet includes total receivables managed.
+The Company has two types of lending products including installment loans from the legacy Conn's business and in conjunction with the acquisition of Badcock revolving credit accounts.

+Installment Loans.
 Customer accounts receivable are recognized at the time the customer takes possession of the product.
-Expected lifetime losses on customer accounts receivable are recognized upon origination through an allowance for credit losses account that is deducted from the customer account receivable balance and presented net thereof.
+Customer accounts receivable include installment loans that are both transferred to a VIE and those not transferred to a VIE.
+The expected lifetime losses on installment loans are recognized upon origination through an allowance for credit losses account that is deducted from the customer account receivable balance and presented net thereof.
 Customer accounts receivable include the net of unamortized deferred fees charged to customers and origination costs.
 Customer receivables are considered delinquent if a payment has not been received on the scheduled due date.
-Accounts that are delinquent more than 209 days as of the end of a month are charged-off against the allowance for doubtful accounts along with interest accrued subsequent to the last payment.
+Installment loans that are delinquent more than 209 days as of the end of a month are charged-off against the allowance for doubtful accounts along with interest accrued subsequent to the last payment.

-In an effort to mitigate losses on our accounts receivable, we may make loan modifications to a borrower experiencing financial difficulty.
+In an effort to mitigate losses on our installment loans, we may make loan modifications to a borrower experiencing financial difficulty.
 The loan modifications are intended to maximize net cash flow after expenses and avoid the need to exercise legal remedies available to us.
-We may extend or "re-age" a portion of our customer accounts, which involves modifying the payment terms to defer a portion of the cash payments due.
+We may extend or "reage" a portion of our customer accounts, which involves modifying the payment terms to defer a portion of the cash payments due.
 Our re-aging of customer accounts does not change the interest rate or the total principal amount due from the customer and typically does not reduce the monthly contractual payments.
 To a much lesser extent, we may provide the customer the ability to refinance their account, which typically does not change the interest rate or the total principal amount due from the customer but does reduce the monthly contractual payments and extend the term.
-We consider accounts that have been re-aged in excess of three months or refinanced as Troubled Debt Restructurings ("TDR" or "Restructured Accounts").
+We consider accounts that have been re-aged in excess of three months, refinanced or with significant concessions as "restructured accounts".